kilpkonn/msc-thesis/main.typ

 It also doesnt' attempt to automatically fill all the arguments so it works the best with functions that take no arguments.
 For Java it is quite useful nontheless as there are a lot of getter functions.

-In some sense the depth limit to two (or three together with the receiver type) is mainly a technical limitation but it is also caused by Java not having very expressive type system.
+In some sense the depth limit to two (or three together with the receiver type) is mainly a technical limitation but it is also caused by Java using interfaces a in different way that what Rust does with traits.
+Interfaces in Java are meant to hide internal representation of classes which in some cases limits what we can provide just based on types.
+For example if we are expected to give something theat implements `List` we cannot really prefer `ArrayList` to `LinkedList` just based on types.
+More common usage of satic dispatch in Rust means that we more often know the concrete type and therefore can also provide more accurate suggestions based on it.
-As classes and interfaces hide away some types there is not enough information to suggest longer chains as there are likely too many irrelavant suggestions.
+In Java there is often not enough information to suggest longer chains as there are likely too many irrelavant suggestions.
-#todo("Static dispatch rather than expressive type system maybe")

 ==== Rust-analyzer
 Rust-analyzer#footnote(link("https://rust-analyzer.github.io/")) s an implementation of Language Server Protocol for the Rust programming language.